Down To Earth Discipleship . Getting real with issues facing young Christians today

 In a spiritual warfare perspective, accountability relationships centred on prayer mean that we fight for one another as well as encouraging, we acknowledge that we all have similar battles and that if Satan takes on one he takes on much more!
 But giving ourselves to others in this kind of way is very countercultural for men.

-In practice, and especially over time, accountability partnerships, prayer partnerships and mentoring can merge into one another.
+In practice, and especially over time, accountability partnerships, prayer partnerships and mentoring can merge or morph into one another.
 For example, some elements of accountability partnership are likely in a mentor relationship, and prayer support for one another is basic to any close relationship.
-None are necessarily long-term, though some prayer commitments tend to be.
-Accountability partnerships tend to change with our active circle of friends who are available to spend time with.
+However, accountability partnerships are mainly or at least substantially defensive in spiritual warfare, whereas mentor relationships are largely encouragement and support more positively.
+In contrast to the close friendships discussed in the previous section, none are necessarily long-term, though some prayer commitments tend to be.
+Accountability partnerships tend to change with our active circle of peer-level friends who are available to spend time with.

 However, in a fellowship context, narrowing the field unduly can lead to an unhealthy emotional dependency on one or two others, which becomes too emotionally intense.
 Balance and intelligent sensitivity is needed - real love is neither total individualism nor total co-dependency.
 Some fellowship gets very personal, with a lot of openness which can verge on being invasive, so each must be sensitive to what the other finds comfortable and helpful, not imposing his or her own agenda for personal satisfaction.